 Section 14.
 Vacation leave earned following a return to duty after leave without pay or absence without pay shall not be applied against such leave or absence.

 Section 15.
-If an employee is on industrial accident leave and has available vacation credits which have not been used, and who, because of the provision of Section 8 of this Article would lose such vacation credits, the Appointing Authority of such employee shall convert such vacation credits to sick leave credits on December 31st of the year in which such vacation credits would be lost if not taken.
+If an employee is on industrial accident leave and has available vacation credits which have not been used, and who, because of the provision of Section 8 of this Article would lose such vacation credits, the Employer of such employee shall convert such vacation credits to sick leave credits in the new calendar year beginning with the first full pay period in January.

 Section 16.
-Non-teaching employees in any school within any department of the Commonwealth, whose regular service is rendered between September first and June thirtieth, may be granted the vacation leave to which he/she is entitled either during the period of his/her regular service, or after the expiration thereof, as is determined by the Appointing Authority of such employees.
-Such employees shall be credited with ten twelfths of vacation allowance per school year if otherwise eligible.
+For the purposes of ARTICLE 8 - LEAVE, ARTICLE 9 - VACATIONS, and ARTICLE 10 - HOLIDAYS, the term "day" with respect to employees who work an irregular workday or whose regular workday is longer than the normal seven and one-half (7.5) or eight (8.0) hour workday shall mean seven and one-half (7.5) or eight (8.0) hours, whichever is appropriate, and for the purpose of ARTICLE 9 - VACATIONS, the term "week" with respect to such employees shall mean thirty seven a d one-half (37.5) or forty (40) hours, whichever is appropriate.
+For the purposes of ARTICLE 8-LEAVE, ARTICLE 9 - VACATIONS, and ARTICLE 10 HOLIDAYS, all paid leave time shall be prorated for regular part-time employees.

 ARTICLE 10

 HOLIDAYS